-We can refer the current year and current month by using today function also instead of giving the number in the argument.
+We can refer to the current year and current month using the today function instead of giving the number in the argument.

 Similarly, we will do it for a month now.
-Instead of using the month number we will use the function Today() from that we will extract the month.
+Instead of using the month number, we will use the Function Today() to extract the month from that.

-Observe the above screenshot where I did not give the month number but used today function for month extraction.
+Observe the above screenshot where I did not give the month number but used the function today for month extraction.

-Suppose we have details of the required date in different cells that means a year in one cell, month in another cell and date in another cell.
-We can refer the cell address in the formula.
+Suppose we have details of the required date in different cells, which means a year in one cell, a month in another cell, and another cell.
+Then, we can refer to the cell address in the formula.

 We can add the required number of days or subtract the required number of days to the existing date function to obtain calculated results.

-Consider a situation that we will receive the cash after 45 days of invoice date then to find a date of cash receipt we can use this formula.
+Consider a situation that we will receive the cash after 45 days of the invoice date; then, we can use this formula to find a cash receipt date.

-In the above screenshot, we added 45 to the Date() function which results in the change in the month and date.
-In the date, the function month is the 9th month but after the addition of 45 days, the month became the 10th month.
+In the above screenshot, we added 45 to the Date() function, which results in the change in the month and date.
+For example, on the date, the function month is the 9th month, but after the addition of 45 days, the month became the 10th month.
 To observe that clearly, I used the month function also.

 Now we will subtract 10 days from the Date() function and will check.

 Observe the screenshot above we have subtracted 15 from the Date function because of which month has changed from 9th to 8th month.
-A date has changed from 10 to 26.
+So the date has changed from 10 to 26.
 This is how we can perform addition and subtraction.

 With the help of the Date() function, we can also change the format from 10022019 to 10/02/2019 or 02/10/2019.

-In place of year, we used RIGHT(A1,4) which means, in cell A1 consider the data from the right end to 4 positions nothing but 2019.
-In the place of month, we used MID(A1,3,2) which means, in cell A1 from which position and how many values we need.
-We need from the 3rd position and two values hence given 3 and 2.
-In place of date, we used LEFT(A1,2) which means from Left end two values which are 10.
+We used RIGHT(A1,4) in place of the year, which means, in cell A1, consider the data from the right end to 4 positions nothing but 2019.
+We used MID(A1,3,2) in the month’s place, which means, in cell A1 from which position and how many values we need.
+For example, we need from the 3rd position and two values hence given 3 and 2.
+In place of date, we used LEFT(A1,2), which means from the Left end two values which are 10.
 By combining all those values, it will convert the date of string format to date format.

 Finding the Difference Between Two Days

-If you observe the above screenshot marked with red color box reflects the required format of results.
+The above screenshot marked with a red color box reflects the required format of results if you observe.

-Date function will take the input from the user for a date, month and year they will give results in the serial number or date format.
+The date function will take the input from the user for a date, month and year; they will give results in the serial number or date format.

-The serial number is the calculation of a number of days from the 01.01.1900 to a given date.
-If you want to see the serial number in date format change to date format.
+The serial number is the calculation of the number of days from 01.01.1900 to a given date.
+If you want to see the serial number in date format, change to date format.